HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 TODO: Mention the stuff in section 9 of Johnstone's paper relating
 $\mathsf{Sh}(X)$ to $\mathcal{T} / X$.

+TODO: say somewhere that it's also interesting to ask how Johnstone's topos relates to the gros topoi described in ML&M...
+Maybe try to work this out?

 I've been thinking a lot about the internal logic of topoi again, and I want to have more examples of topoi that I understand well enough to externalize some statements.
 There's more to life than just a localic